top of page

 Restaurants rise and fall with their leaders.
 I support managers and GMs with:

-Often, small improvements across these three areas are what help an owner finally feel like the restaurant is working for them, not the other way around.
+Often, small improvements across these three areas help an owner finally feel like the restaurant is working for them, not the other way around.

 My Approach: Realistic, Respectful, and Restaurant-First

-Consultants can sometimes show up with big binders and no understanding of how a Friday night actually feels on the line.
-That is not my style.
+Consultants can sometimes show up with big binders and no understanding of how a Friday night feels on the line.
+That’s not my style.
+Here’s what you can expect when working with me:

-The SDEBA spotlight captured that spirit, and I am grateful for the chance to share it with a wider audience.
+The SDEBA spotlight captured that spirit, and I’m grateful for the chance to share it with a wider audience.

 If You Are a Restaurant Owner or Manager in San Diego